Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Competitive interest rate

 Microloans are short-term loans of smaller amounts than traditional loans.
-Microloans provide a low APR, but you must have a solid credit history and collateral.
+Microloans provide a low annual percentage rate (APR), but you must have a solid credit history and collateral.
 Many types of microloans exist.
 For example, our review of Accion explains how this lender provides microloans starting at $500.
 However, the SBA’s microloan program is particularly well known for favorable terms for borrowers.

 Is a small business loan right for you?